 When looked after properly, dried flowers last for years.
-They have a lifespan of at least 1 year and if the flowers have been preserved in glycerin or dyed, they can last for up to 6 years.
-Keeping your flowers out of humidity and direct sunlight will ensure they get the lifespan they deserve.
+They have a lifespan of at least 1 year and if the flowers have been preserved in glycerin or dyed, they can last for up to 5 or 6 years.
+Keeping your flowers out of humidity and direct sunlight will ensure they last.

 Perhaps you are usually one who purchases fresh flowers every week, only to watch them slowly wilt and have to be thrown away.
 The dollars and up and so does the gardening bin or compost.
 So why not make the switch to dried flowers and not have to worry about them.
 They are on trend and are eco-friendly.
 Now they’re some flowers I’d want to invest in.